arkarwmh/RESTINPHP/README.md

-Sirius Framework
+REST-IN PHP Framework
 ================

-A simple PHP MVC RESTful Framework with OO Structured which is quite pure &amp; easy to start with.
+A simply RESTful PHP MVC Framework built on OOP powered skeletons which is then quite pure &amp; easy for users to start with.
 Yet another great kick-starter for the PHP Applications to get quickly boosted.